sahil3789/twitter-scraper/README.md

 <h2>oveview</h2>
 twitter_scrapper is a web app for scraping tweets.
 Built in python using streamlit and snscrape, you can find tweets by hashtags, set date range and limit the number of tweets.
-View the result as a dataframe, dump it into a database or download as a csv/json file.
+View the result as a dataframe, store it into a database or download as a csv/json file.

 <h2>streamlit</h2>
 Streamlit is an open-source Python library used for building custom web apps for machine learning and data science.
 It has a rich set of features and allows to build and deploy powerful data apps quickly.